hjk41/Remmy/README.md

     std::cout << "response = " << proto.resp << std::endl;
 ```

-Please refer to [/test/test.cpp](/test/test.cpp) for an example on how to use SimpleRPC.
+Please refer to [/test/test.cpp](/test/test.cpp) for an example on how to use Remmy.

 Contributing
 =======